C

 Curly Coated Retrievers are more prone to some health issues than others.
 One of those issues is called follicular dysplasia.
 Follicular dysplasia is genetic and causes bald spots in various areas of the dog’s coat.
 Gentle grooming, special shampoos, or medications can sometimes help with this issue.

 Another common health issue is hip dysplasia.
 This is common in retrievers and other large dogs.
 Hip dysplasia is when the dog’s hip joint is out of alignment.
-It can cause limping and problems with range of movement.
-Sometimes surgery is required for this issue depending on how severe it is.
+It can cause limping and problems with the range of movement.
+Sometimes surgery is required for this issue, depending on how severe it is.

 The third common health issue of Curly Coated Retrievers is cataracts.
-Cataracts show up as a cloudiness in the eye or eyes of this dog.
+Cataracts show up as cloudiness in the eye or eyes of this dog.
 This is a condition that occurs in older dogs.
 Maintaining a dog’s eye health with the proper diet can help to prevent this condition.

 Temperament